SESMG/SESMG/docs/index.rst

 * How to install:
 	:doc:`getting_started/how_to_install.rst`
-* How to execute :doc:`getting_started/how_to_execute.rst`
+* How to execute:
+	:doc:`getting_started/how_to_execute.rst`
-* How to use
+* How to use:
 	:doc:`getting_started/how_to_use.rst`
-* How to analyze the results :doc:`getting_started/analyze_results.rst`
+* How to analyze the results:
+	:doc:`getting_started/analyze_results.rst`